2023 Most Popular Natural Resources Conservation Master's Degree Schools

 About 60% of the students majoring in conservation at the school are women while 40% are male.

-With a ranking of #6, Columbia University in the City of New York did quite well on this year’s most popular schools for natural resources conservation students working on their master’s degree.
+Columbia University in the City of New York ranked #6 on this year’s Most Popular Natural Resources Conservation Master’s Degree Schools list.
 Located in the city of New York, Columbia is a private not-for-profit college with a fairly large student population.

 About 76% of the students majoring in conservation at the school are women while 24% are male.